 The effect cards are the backbone of many fun strategies.
 From simple things like sending an opponents train off at a bad time (when the cargo is less valuable) or loading cargo onto your own train and sending it off during the same turn (before an opponent gets the chance to drop the value), to advanced things like combining the "Unlimited" card — which allows you to play as many cards of the same type as you like — with other effect cards for some elaborate and satisfying in-your-face moves.

-While the game is great with 2, 3 or 4 players individually, Trains & Cargo truly shines as a team game — 4 or 6 players in teams of two each.
+While the game is great with 2, 3 or 4 players individually, Trains & Cargo is also fantastic as a team game — 4 or 6 players in teams of two each.
 Players collect cargo individually but share the same train.
 Cooperation is crucial as you want to hinder your opponents but help your team mate.

 Add an additional layer to your game with the Route Boards add-on — already included in the box!